Business Risk and Other

 The structural changes in the supply chain may cause an increase in purchase prices due to an increase in raw material prices, a higher labor costs in production regions and higher transportation costs, and may affect our group’s business performance.

-In domestic and overseas markets, competitors, low-priced products and new entrants from other industries may intensify the competition in the market, which may result in a loss of sales share and a decline in business performance in a long-term.
+In domestic and overseas markets, as competitors, low-priced products and new entrants from other industries intensify the competition in the market, we may fail to make appropriate proposals in terms of products, services, advertising and sales promotion, and business category development, which may result in a decline in brand recall / recognition and a loss of sales share, and a decline in business performance in a long-term.

 Our brand strategy, products, or services may not match to the changes in consumer values and we may fail to attract customers or may lose customers, resulting in a decline in business.
 In addition, failure in brand management and marketing mix may result in unsuccessful attraction of younger generation of customers, while defection of existing customers may damage our brand value.

-In response to the shrinking domestic market due to a decline in population and fewer children with an aging society in Japan, our group is working to develop new markets by developing overseas markets and entering into new business categories and fields.
-On the other hand, our failure to meet the diversifying values of consumers and to generate planned outcome may affect our group’s business performance.
+In light of a relative decline in customers’ interest in innerwear and fashion and the shrinking domestic market due to a decline in population and fewer children with an aging society in Japan, our group is working to develop new markets by developing overseas markets and entering into new business categories and fields.
+However, if we fail to respond to consumers’ values which are likely to diversify further and to generate planned outcome, it may affect our group’s business performance.

 2) Operational Risks